RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 - **Experimental Packages:** these are emulators and options that may be potentially unstable but are worth checking out if you are feeling ambitious

 - **Install Individual Emulators from Binary or Source:** This is where you will update individual emulators- you will almost always update from binary as they are more frequently updated, have less bugs, and are much quicker to install.
 There will be rare occasions where you may need to update from source but when in doubt just choose binary and you should be fine.

+- **Uninstall RetroPie:** This will uninstall all of RetroPie.
+You are also given the option to remove all the dependencies that were needed for RetroPie.
+Note that this option is still being tested so there may be some things that will still need to be manually removed like symlinks.

+- **Perform Reboot:** This will reboot your system.

 #### Latest SD image